-Stalks of flowers bloom for weeks, however, individual flowers last but only a few days.
-Sometimes, flower stalks will continue to follow the old one coming into sight one after another, extending the bloom parade.
+A stalk of crinum flowers blooms for weeks.
+However, individual flowers last only a few days.
+Sometimes, flower stalks will continue to follow the old ones coming into sight, extending the showy bloom parade.

 Rapid Flower Stalk Growth

-Not as fast as bamboo… but flower stalks on crinums can develop quickly.
-From nowhere to a 24 inch stalk surprisingly fast.
+Not as fast as bamboo… but flower and leafless stalks on crinum lilies bloom quickly.
+From nowhere to a 24-inch stalk, surprisingly fast.
 Sitting atop is a full accompaniment of fat flower buds.

 Crinums in The Landscape

-Crinums have been called an “anti-social”, since they do best when they do not compete with other plants.
+Crinum plants have been called “anti-social” since they do best when they do not compete with other fragrant plants in the garden.
 They can grow to be very old.

 Crinums thrive in normal temperatures found in most homes.
 They are sensitive to cold and drafts.

 When going into their hibernating period, crinums do not always die back.
-Generally they do but not always.
-If that is the case, water the plant very lightly.
+Generally, they do but not always.
+If that is the case, give them plenty of water.

-As new growth starts, cut off the old leaves.
-Turn the pot on its side and wait for signs of the plant to wake up and start growing again.
+As new growth starts, cut off the old and dead leaves.
+Turn the pot on its side and wait for the signs of the plant to wake up and start growing again.